Did you know that search engine giant Google beats Amazon for product-search reach?

 Soft bounces happen when users browse your eCommerce website but do not buy anything.

-Adding product availability and video schema markups generally involve a complicated process; so, you may need to seek help or guidance from professional eCommerce SEO experts
+Adding product availability and video schema markups generally involves a complicated process; so, you may need to seek help or guidance from professional eCommerce SEO experts

 According to an Animoto study on video, an estimated 96% of online shoppers find videos useful in making informed purchase decisions; 58% of consumers are more likely to trust a company that produces video content.